Submitting Jobs on Grid: Preface

-\chapter{preface}
+\chapter{Preface}

-This is an user's introduction to grid using Globus\textregistered Toolkit from an user's point of view.
+This is an user's introduction to grid using Globus Toolkit from an user's point of view.
 With a brief introduction to what grid is, I have shifted quickly to the game itself.
 In this part, i have done an step by step introduction, starting from the access to the grid to submitting the job.
-In the appendix, a special note is there on using GARUDA grid.
-Hope this will be of help for the users.